Friendly Garage Doors

 Pulling The Release Cord

-The emergency release cord can typically be found as a red rope, with a handle attached to the trolley of the opener.
-By simply pulling down on this cord until it disconnects from the door, you are able to open and close it manually.
+The red rope with a red handle attached to the trolley of the opener is the emergency release cord.
+By simply pulling the handle down it disconnects the opener from the door and you’ll be able to open and close the door manually.

 Resetting And Troubleshooting The Garage Opener